min2ha/ukwa-site/content/target/34855/index.en.md

   "start_date": "2016-02-01T09:00:00Z"
 }

-# History of Birmingham Places & Placenames, A

 The website gives the story of Birmingham's places and placenames from A to Y, many of them dating back over a thousand years.
 There are also their meanings and a history of their localities.